namgyu-youn/PyTorch-Pruning/benchmarks/README.md

 # Benchmarks Baseline

-This section aims to compare Pruning After Training (PAT) techniques in inference level.
-Since the objective is profiling and deeper understanding, we don't adopt too complicated architecture.
+This section is the baseline benchmark for comparing Pruning After Training (PAT) techniques in inference level.
+There are experiments for applying pruning techniques at [here](https://github.com/namgyu-youn/PyTorch-Pruning/tree/main/experiments)

+> Since the objective is profiling and deeper understanding, we don't adopt too complicated architecture.
 For example, windows in Swin Transformer (Swin-T) are hard to being profile.

 ### Environments

 - Metrics : Model (parameter) size, latency, and accuracy
 - Resources: NVIDIA RTX A2000
-- Models (timm) :
+- Models (`timm`) :
     - CNN based : ConvNeXt, EfficientNet, MobileNet
     - Transformer based : ViT